Norma Franklin: Academic background

-Franklin earned her academic degrees at Tel Aviv University, where she completed her Ph.D. in archaeology under the supervision of Prof. Israel Finkelstein and Nadav Na'aman.
+Franklin earned her academic degrees at Tel Aviv University, where she completed her Ph.D. in archaeology under the supervision of Israel Finkelstein and Nadav Na'aman.
 Her doctoral research focused on Iron Age monumental architecture and the archaeology of the northern Kingdom of Israel.

 Career

 Franklin has held academic and research positions at both Tel Aviv University and the University of Haifa, where she is a researcher at the Zinman Institute of Archaeology.
-She is currently a senior fellow at the W. F. Albright Institute of Archaeological Research in Jerusalem.
+She is a senior fellow at the W. F. Albright Institute of Archaeological Research in Jerusalem.
 In 1992, she became a founder member of the Megiddo Expedition, one of the most prominent archaeological projects in the region, contributing to the site's stratigraphic and architectural analysis.
 Her work on the Iron Age palatial architecture, stable complexes, gate systems, and water installations at Megiddo has helped shape scholarly understanding of political complexity and urbanization in ancient Canaan and Israel.